Are Indoor Plants Potentially Harmful If Kept In The Bedroom?

 Now it’s a little difficult to relate this data to a real world scenarios such as a bedroom but to give you at least some idea, 1m2 of leaf surface area is roughly equivalent to about 2 x weeping fig plants or 4 x spider plants.

-So, is it unhealthy to sleep with plants in the room?
+So, is it unhealthy to sleep with plants in the bedroom?

 It’s perfectly safe to sleep in a room full of indoor plants.
 In fact in addition to barely increasing the carbon dioxide concentration some plants even continue to release oxygen during hours of darkness.